mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 **Zoological Polyglot:** You may speak to any animal as if it were a human NPC.
 However, your bonus to [[Rapport]] only applies to your favored type of animal.

 **Animal Telepathy:** You can communicate with animals of your favored type telepathically.
-In addition, you are aware when animals of that type are around you, even if you can’t see or otherwise sense them.
+In addition, you are aware when animals of that type are around you, even if you can't see or otherwise sense them.

 ### Common Power Synergies